Fluctuation Theorem and Thermodynamic Formalism: Prologue: what is the Fluctuation Theorem?

 where the second equality holds if $\IP$ is absolutely continuous with respect to~$\Q$, and~$\Delta$ stands for the corresponding density.
 Note that $\|\IP-\Q\|_{\mathrm{var}}\le1$ with equality iff $\IP$ and $\Q$ are mutually singular.
 The Chernoff exponents of the family $\{(\IP_n,\widehat{\IP}_n)\}$ quantify the exponential rate in the convergence $\|\IP_n-\widehat{\IP}_n\|_{\mathrm{var}}\to1$.

 \textbf{Chernoff error exponents.} {\itshape The lower and upper Chernoff exponents are defined by}

-The following result provides a connection between these exponents and the FT. \begin{proposition} Suppose that the FT holds with a rate function~$I$.
-Then the upper and lower Chernoff exponents coincide, and their common value is given by \footnote{Note that under our convexity assumption on $I$, one has $-I(0)=e(1/2)=\min\{e(\alpha):\alpha\in\rr\}$.}
+The following result provides a connection between these exponents and the FT. \begin{proposition} Suppose that the FT holds with a convex rate function~$I$.
+Then the upper and lower Chernoff exponents coincide, and their common value is given by\footnote{Since $I$ is assumed to be convex, one has $-I(0)=e(1/2)=\min\{e(\alpha):\alpha\in\rr\}$.}

 \end{proposition} Thus, if $I(0)>0$, then the measures~$\IP_n$ and~$\widehat\IP_n$ concentrate on the complementary subsets $\{\sigma_n>0\}$ and~$\{\sigma_n<0\}$, respectively, and separate with an exponential rate~$-I(0)$: